Parents & Families Virtual Parent Orientation

 - Microwave oven

 - Air conditioner (small portable evaporative coolers okay)

 - Halogen floor lamp

 - Extension cords

 - Your move in time will be provided for August 27-28.
 To allow for social distancing, please arrive at this time and not before.*

 - When you arrive on campus to move in your student, please follow the signs and proceed to your student's residence hall.

 - A driver will need to stay with your vehicle so it can be moved to a nearby lot once the unload is complete.
 For your convenience, a shuttle can transport you back to the residence hall from the parking lot.

-The Parent Orientation program is created specifically for parents, with input from past participants.
+The Virtual Parent Orientation program is created specifically for parents, with input from past participants.
 This program is intended to inform you of important information about services and programs that will help your student succeed at Westmont and to address transition issues for the student and those who are important in the student’s life.

 You can view the complete schedule (once finalized) for Parent Orientation 2020 both online and by downloading the Guidebook app called Westmont Community Guide. (available in iOS, Android and Web platforms).
 This will serve as your primary guide to Parent Orientation and beyond.
 Review the parent schedule and click the + sign to add events and sessions of interest to "my schedule."
 You may also wish to explore the FAQ link and your student's orientation schedule in the guide.
-All parent sessions and events are included in your registration fee.